Hemophilia

 The diagnosis of hemophilia is

-based on your family history, your medical history, and a physical exam.
+based on your family history, your health history, and a physical exam.
 Blood tests

 include: